Townshend Acts: Background

 Following the Seven Years' War (1756–1763), the British government was deep in debt.
 To pay a small fraction of the costs of the newly expanded empire, the Parliament of Great Britain decided to levy new taxes on the colonies of British America.
 Previously, through the Trade and Navigation Acts, Parliament had used taxation to regulate the trade of the empire.
-But with the Sugar Act of 1764, Parliament sought, for the first time, to tax the colonies for the specific purpose of raising revenue.
+But with the Sugar Act 1764, Parliament sought, for the first time, to tax the colonies for the specific purpose of raising revenue.
 American colonists argued that there were constitutional issues involved.

 The Americans claimed they were not represented in Parliament, but the British government retorted that they had "virtual representation", a concept the Americans rejected.
 This issue, only briefly debated following the Sugar Act, became a major point of contention after Parliament's passage of the Stamp Act 1765.
 The Stamp Act proved to be wildly unpopular in the colonies, contributing to its repeal the following year, along with the failure to raise substantial revenue.

 Implicit in the Stamp Act dispute was an issue more fundamental than taxation and representation: the question of the extent of Parliament's authority in the colonies.
 Parliament provided its answer to this question when it repealed the Stamp Act in 1766 by simultaneously passing the Declaratory Act, which proclaimed that Parliament could legislate for the colonies "in all cases whatsoever".

 The Five Townshend Acts

 The Revenue Act 1767

 This act was the (joint) first act, passed on 29 June 1767, the same day as the Commissioners of Customs Act (see below).

 It placed taxes on glass, lead, "painters' colors" (paint), paper, and tea.
-It also the supreme court of each colony the power to issue "writs of assistance", general warrants that could be issued to customers officers and used to search private property for smuggled goods.
+It also gave the supreme court of each colony the power to issue "writs of assistance", general warrants that could be issued to customs officers and used to search private property for smuggled goods.

 There was an angry response from colonists, who deemed the taxes a threat to their rights as British subjects.
 The use of writs of assistance was significantly controversial since the right to be secure in one's private property was an established right in Britain.

 The Commissioners of Customs Act 1767

 This act was passed on 29 June 1767.
 It created a new Customs Board for the North American colonies, to be headquartered in Boston with five customs commissioners.
 New offices were eventually opened in other ports as well.
 The board was created to enforce shipping regulations and increase tax revenue.
 Previously, customs enforcement was handled by the Customs Board back in England.
 Due to the distance, enforcement was poor, taxes were avoided and smuggling was rampant.

 Once the new Customs Board was in operation, enforcement increased, leading to a confrontation with smuggling colonists.
-Incidents between customs officials, military personnel and colonists broke out across the colonies, eventually leading to the occupation of Boston by British troops.
-This led to the Boston Massacre.
+Incidents between customs officials, military personnel and colonists broke out across the colonies, eventually leading to the occupation of Boston by British troops and the Boston Massacre in 1770.